Shop by

 • A light application of Super Soft 2™ veneer conditioner will help minimize the potential for burl and figured veneers.

-• Maple and sycamore veneers tend to split when heat is applied and therefore are not the ideal species for Heat Lock adhesive.-
+• Maple, bubinga, sycamore, East Indian rosewood, and some figured mahogany veneers tend to split when heat is applied, and therefore are not the ideal species for Heat Lock adhesive.

 • Glue RollerThe importance of applying this glue correctly cannot be overstated.
 Don't make the mistake of using a paint brush or paint roller to apply this adhesive.
 A dedicated glue roller is the recommended application tool.